-If the Test Host is online, you can directly pull Dovetail Docker image and download Ubuntu and Cirros images.
-All other dependent docker images will automatically be downloaded.
-The Ubuntu and Cirros images are used by Dovetail for image creation and VM instantiation within the SUT.
+If the Test Host is online, you can directly pull Dovetail Docker image, then all other dependent docker images will automatically be downloaded.
+Also you can download other related VM images such as Ubuntu and Cirros images which are used by Dovetail for image creation and VM instantiation within the SUT.